-ltem Schedule Comment Air Filter Check weekly Replace it when the majority of the filter surface area has changed from a clean white to dirty brown color.
+Item Schedule Comment Air Filter Check weekly Replace it when the majority of the filter surface area has changed from a clean white to dirty brown color.
 Air Inlet Filters are not reusable.
 Power cord Regularly Check for signs of a broken or frayed power cord.
-Exhalation valve, outlet and patient circuit flow orifice Regularly Check that all parts are intact and there are no cracks. (by a technician) Device case Regularly Wipe down FiO 2 sensor Once a year Replace (by a technician) Internal batteries Whenever capacity is not meeting user requirements Replace Pump assembly 25,000 Hour Replace (by a technician)
+Exhalation valve, outlet and patient circuit flow orifice Regularly Check that all parts are intact and there are no cracks. (by a technician) Device case Regularly Wipe down FiO 2 sensor Once a year Replace (by a technician) Internal batteries Whenever capacity is not meeting user requirements Replace calibration should be performed after the initial 1,200 hours of use, and following that calibration once a year or every 4,000 operating hours, whichever comes first.

+Pump assembly 25,000 Hour Replace (by a technician) rump assembly 25,000 11001